jimmoffitt/jimmoffitt/README.md

 ### Hi there 👋

+So, here is a collection of repositories written mainly in Python and Ruby, with a fair amount of JavaScript mixed in.

+For eight years I was on the Twitter developer relations team, and as such, most of these repositories are focused on collecting, analyzing, and displaying Twitter data.
+During the 13 years before that, I developed flood-warning software, so you may notice a certain use case is dominate.

 <!--
 **jimmoffitt/jimmoffitt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.